rushiraj070/Mumbai_Airport-International_Flight_Analysis/README.md

 # Mumbai_Airport-International_Flight_Analysis
-This project examines the growth in international air travel through Mumbai's airports from 2015 to 2024, focusing on passenger numbers, flights, and destinations.
-It aims to uncover trends, key factors, and provide visual insights.

-# Exploring and Analyzing the Air Travel Trends of Mumbai's Global Passenger Traffic (2015-2024)

 ## Project Overview
 This project examines the growth in international air travel through Mumbai's airports from 2015 to 2024, focusing on passenger numbers, flights, and destinations.
 It aims to uncover trends, key factors, and provide visual insights.